prevwong/reka.js/docs/concepts/components.md

 ### Template

-The `template` of a `CompositeComponent` supports all functionalities that you would typically have as a developer in an UI framework (ie: React).
+The `template` of a `RekaComponent` supports all functionalities that you would typically have as a developer in an UI framework (ie: React).

 For example, the props of a template can support expressions: